neuralmagic/deepsparse/docs/use-cases/nlp/sentiment-analysis.md

 This creates a clean API that allows you to pass raw images to DeepSparse and recieve back the post-processed prediction, making it easy to add DeepSparse to your application.

-We will use the `Pipeline.create()` constructor to create an instance of an image classifcation Pipeline with a 90% pruned-quantized version of BERT trained on SST2.
+We will use the `Pipeline.create()` constructor to create an instance of a sentiment analysis Pipeline with a 90% pruned-quantized version of BERT trained on SST2.
 We can then pass the Pipeline raw text and recieve the predictions.
 All of the pre-processing (such as tokenizing the input) is handled by the Pipeline.